The Geometry of Coupling: Deriving the Fine Structure Constant (α −1 ≈ 137)from Lattice Dilution Factors in a K = 12 Vacuum

 Abstract

-The Fine Structure Constant (α 1/137) determines the strength of the electromagnetic
+The fine structure constant (α = 1/137) determines the strength of the electro-

 1

-as the product of three geometric dilution factors: Topological
+as the product of three geometric dilution factors: (i) a topological selection factor

 topo